A Deep Exploration into Public Power for Pittsburg

 Our initial study and extensive research highlighted some potential benefits of public power for our community and local businesses, including:

 - Improved reliability, systems and service

 - Energy options – we can buy power on the open market from renewable energy sources

 - Job creation

 Public power electric utilities are not-for-profit organizations which are run by your local government and owned by the community.
 In Pittsburg, we have three public utilities – water, stormwater, and sewer.
 We are looking at adding a fourth public utility, electricity.
 This business model is referred to as public power.
 For more information on what public power is and the benefits of public power click below.

 What Made The City Think About Public Power?

-A couple of years ago, we noticed the City’s electricity costs increasing at a rate we could not sustain without introducing tax increases.
+Additionally, a couple of years ago we noticed the City’s electricity costs increasing at a rate we could not sustain without introducing tax increases.